FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 Leverage the possible motions of Clonebot and the extra degree of freedom provided by the motor on the top.

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity and goals here.**\*\* Use case 1

+Setting: At home
+Player: Pet and its owner who is away from home
+Activity: The owner controls the robot remotely to play with his/her pet.
+The owner can also see visuals through the camera.
+Goal: The owner's goal is to 1) keep their pet company while away and 2) check on their pet in case they miss them.
+The pet's goal is to have a good time with the robot.
+Use case 2

+Setting: In schools
+Player: Visitors, new students, and delivery persons who are not familiar with the campus
+Activity: The player says the destination they want to go, and the robot guides him/her to it.
+Goal: The player's goal is to get to the right place on time.
+Use case 3

+Setting: In classroom at school, during exams
+Player: Students and invigilator
+Activity: The robot patrols the classroom while an invigilator could see the visuals remotely.
+The robot has automatic detection for behaviors like talking to each other, checking the phone, etc. and alerts the invigilator.
+The invigilator can sit at the front and keep an eye on the video stream while doing his/her own things.
+Goal: The invigilator's goal is to surveil the students to make sure there's no bad behaviors.
+The student's goal is to take the exam without disturbance.
+Use case 4

+Setting: Places that is not possible or safe human to be at: caves, outer space, ocean, etc.
+Player: Exploers and scientists
+Activity: The player controls the robot to enter the place of interest in order to take a look of the place.
+Goal: To get a better understanding of the space of interest through the visuals.
+Use case 5

+Setting: At home
+Player: Homeowners who do not want to or cannot move
+Activity: The players control the robot to answer doors, communicate with delivery people and pick up items to them.
+Goal: Homeowners' goal is to get items without having to move their body and accomplish simple communication tasks.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch five storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the CloneBot and the other characters in the scene.